haxpor/bitkub_crypto_tools/README.md

 # Notice

-This tool suite is created independently without warranty.
+**This tool suite is created independently without warranty.
 As well as please be advised and do your due diligent before investing, it has risk involved.
-This tool doesn't involve or responsible to any of operations done on top of this tool.
+Author and contributors altogether are not responsible to any results done from using the tools.**

 # License
 MIT, Wasin Thonkaew